vimagick/dockerfiles/scrapyd/README.md

 [ScrapyJS][4] provides Scrapy+JavaScript integration using Splash.

+[Pillow][5] is the Python Imaging Library to support the ImagesPipeline.

 This image is based on `debian:jessie` without any useless packages installed.
 Only 4 latest python packages are installed: